-Attorneys Fred Pritzker and Ryan Osterholm filed a lawsuit today against Medical Advanced Pain Specialists (MAPS) on behalf of a 23 year old Minnesota woman, one of the 10 Minnesota patients that contracted fungal meningitis injections of tainted steroids in the summer of 2012.
+Pritzker Hageman attorneys filed a lawsuit today against Medical Advanced Pain Specialists (MAPS) on behalf of a 23-year-old Minnesota woman, one of the 10 Minnesota patients that contracted fungal meningitis injections of tainted steroids in the summer of 2012.
 The steroids were manufactured by New England Compounding Center (NECC).
 On September 26, 2012, NECC voluntarily recalled three lots of these steroids due to fungal contamination.

 On May 14, 2012, our client went to MAPS Clinic in Maple Grove for leg pain treatment.
 MAPS physicians recommended lumbar injections to alleviate the pain.
 Thus, on July 31, 2012, MAPS doctors administered a lumbar injection of methylprednisolone acetate manufactured by NECC.
 Our client had a second injection of NECC methylprednisolone acetate at MAPS on August 10, 2012.

 By September 2012, our client had contracted spinal fungal meningitis.
 She was hospitalized for over a week.
 Since then, she has been on continual anti-fungal medication, voriconazole, a strong antifungal therapy that has numerous side effects, including visual issues, nausea, liver damage and cancer (squamous cell carcinoma).
 In addition, she had to have a medical device needed to treat another medical condition removed because of fear of further infection.
 Her prior medical condition caused chronic, debilitating pain, and the most effective treatment for her condition may no longer be available for her.